Official Report 1092KB pdf

 The cabinet secretary also recognises that.
 She has said that teachers are crucial to raising attainment and closing the attainment gap, which is why it is such a disappointment that the Government has failed to recruit the 3,500 more teachers that it said it would recruit and that teacher numbers dropped by 160 across Scotland last year, which has left teachers overworked and undersupported.
 While teacher numbers are dropping, everyone knows that we need more teachers in some localities and subjects and to meet commitments on non-contact time and class sizes.

 To add to the mess, we are in the bizarre situation where we have vacancies in teaching, yet thousands of newly qualified teachers are unable to get permanent jobs.
-Of the more than 2,800 teachers who completed their probation a year ago, only 29 are in full-time permanent positions.
+Of the more than 2,800 teachers who completed their probation a year ago, only 29 per cent are in full-time permanent positions.
 The situation is having a real impact on people’s lives.
 One teacher told Scottish Teachers for Permanence:

 “I am now into my 5th year of teaching and am still working between fixed term contracts and supply work.
 I strongly believe that the lack of permanent jobs is having a negative impact of teachers mental health however it is also severely disruptive to the children”.